antoinelyset/rubinius-work/notes.md

 ## Control Non-determinism

-Over time, we have adopted and recommend three different strategies: (a) use deterministic replay of optimization plans, which requires JVM support, (b) take multiple measurements in a single JVM invocation, after reaching steady state and turning off the JIT compiler, and (c) generate sufficient data points and apply suitable statistical analysis.
+> Over time, we have adopted and recommend three different strategies: (a) use deterministic replay of optimization plans, which requires JVM support, (b) take multiple measurements in a single JVM invocation, after reaching steady state and turning off the JIT compiler, and (c) generate sufficient data points and apply suitable statistical analysis.

+-- Wake Up and Smell the Coffee: Evaluation Methodology for the 21st Century

 # Metrics